 Have more questions?

 BPUB's Drought Contingency Plan details all the restrictions outlined in each stage.
-However, we understand that customers may have additional questions that may not be directly addressed in the plan.
+However, we understand that customers may have additional questions not directly addressed in the plan.
 Read through our FAQs.

 Latest Updates